horsepurve/DeepRTplus/README.md

 git clone https://github.com/horsepurve/DeepRTplus
 cd DeepRTplus
 ```
 And then follow DeepRT_install.sh to install the prerequisites.
+Note that only PyTorch 0.3.0 and 0.4.0 are tested.

 <h2 id="2">2 Scripts to reproduce the results</h2>